Treatment of brain tumor patients: hyperthermia, hyperbaric oxygenation, electric fields or nanoparticles | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-Canadian patients with brain tumors considering experimental therapies like hyperbaric oxygen therapy should be aware that current evidence from controlled clinical trials is insufficient to prove their effectiveness.
+Canadian patients with brain tumours considering experimental therapies like hyperbaric oxygen therapy should be aware that current evidence from controlled clinical trials is insufficient to prove their effectiveness.
 It is important to discuss all treatment options with a specialized medical team.

 Canadian Relevance